kfjahnke/envutil/README.md

 "rectilinear", "stereographic", "fisheye", "cubemap" or "biatan6".
-The default is "rectilinear". "biatan6" is a recent addition: it's a cubemap with an additional in-plane transformation to sample the sphere more evenly than can be done with rectilinear cube faces.
+The default is "rectilinear". "biatan6" is a recent addition: it's a cubemap with an additional in-plane transformation to sample the sphere more evenly than can be done with rectilinear cube faces:
 On top of the default, "cubemap", which does not use an in-plane transformation (the cube faces are in rectilinear transformation and used just so), envutil now supports "biatan6" in-plane transformation.
 This is a transformation which,